The Apprentice (British TV series) series 10: Series overview

-During filming, Nick Hewer began to contemplate his future on the programme, after finding the strain on his stamina becoming increasingly difficult to cope with from the amount of work he had do on and off-camera.
-Alongside other commitments, including his new role as host of Channel 4's Countdown, he eventually decided that the tenth series would be his last on The Apprentice, revealing his decision towards the end of the tenth series' broadcast, with it fully confirmed by Sugar on social media and the You're Fired half of the series finale.
-Apart from Hewer, Margaret Mountford decided that, after working as an interviewer for the past four series, she would not be returning, leading to Sugar inviting Ricky Martin to interviewing candidates who made it to the Interviews stage.
+During filming, Nick Hewer began to contemplate his future on the programme, after finding the filming schedule tiring and intense.
+After considering his other commitments, including his new role as host of Channel 4's Countdown, he eventually decided that the tenth series would be his last on The Apprentice, revealing his decision towards the end of the tenth series' broadcast, with it fully confirmed by Sugar on social media and the series finale of You're Fired.
+Apart from Hewer, Margaret Mountford also decided not to return in her role as an interviewer, a post she had held for the previous four series; she was replaced by series eight winner, Ricky Martin.